ihupont/ihupont.github.io/_pages/publications.md

 ---

 <br>
-Google Scholar does a good job showcasing researchers' academic publications!
-You can check the articles I have co-authored in the past and their citation metrics in [my public Google Scholar profile](https://scholar.google.com/citations?user=jNLffNcAAAAJ&hl=es).

-In this section I will focus on presenting in more detail my most recent and impactful work.
+You can check all the articles I have co-authored in my public <b>[Google Scholar profile](https://scholar.google.com/citations?user=jNLffNcAAAAJ&hl=es)</b>.
+Here below, I focus on presenting in more detail a selection of my most recent work.

 {% include base_path %}